felixschaumann/AMOC-Carbon/README.md

 # AMOC-Carbon

-This repository provides the code for reproducing the results of _Schaumann & Alastrué de Asenjo (2024): Weakening AMOC reduces carbon drawdown and increases the social cost of carbon_.
+This repository provides the code for reproducing the results of _Schaumann & Alastrué de Asenjo (2024): Weakening AMOC reduces ocean carbon uptake and increases the social cost of carbon_.
 The repository version of the paper is archived here: [![DOI](https://zenodo.org/badge/863096132.svg)](https://doi.org/10.5281/zenodo.13896140)

 ## Structure of the repository